ansible/ansible/docs/docsite/rst/windows_dsc.rst

         ValueData: TestData
         PsDscRunAsCredential_username: '{{ansible_user}}'
         PsDscRunAsCredential_password: '{{ansible_password}}'
+      no_log: true

 Custom DSC Resources
 ````````````````````
 DSC resources are not limited to the builtin options from Microsoft and custom
-modules can be installed to manage other resources.
+modules can be installed to manage other resources not usually available.

 Finding Custom DSC Resource
 ---------------------------
-The main source to find custom resources would be `PSGallery <https://www.powershellgallery.com/>`_,
+The main source to use for finding custom resources would be the
-this site can then link to further documentation or details on how to install
+`PSGallery <https://www.powershellgallery.com/>`_.
+This site can then link to
+further documentation or details on how to install it the resource on a Windows
-it manually.
+host.

 The ``Find-DscResource`` cmdlet can also be used to find custom resources.
 An
-example of this cmdlet is:
+example of how to use this cmdlet is:

 .. code-block:: powershell